Who Gets Multiple Sclerosis

 Other Risk Factors

-While MS is not contagious or hereditary, MS susceptibility is increased if a family member has MS. The average risk of developing MS in the United States is roughly 3.5 in 1,000, or less than half of one percent.
-For first-degree relatives (such as a child or sibling), the risk increases to three or four percent.
+While MS is not contagious or hereditary, MS susceptibility is increased if a family member has MS. The average risk of developing MS in the United States is approximately three in 1,000, or less than half of 1%.
+For first-degree relatives (such as a child or sibling), the risk increases to 3 or 4%.
 This is not true for adopted children or half siblings (who do not share the same parent who has MS), whose risk is the same as unrelated individuals.

-In situations where one identical twin has been diagnosed with MS, the other twin has a 31-percent risk of developing the disease.
-(If MS was strictly hereditary, when one identical twin has MS, the other identical twin would have a 100-percent risk of getting MS.) The risk for twins who are not identical is five percent – similar to that of other siblings.
+In situations where one identical twin has been diagnosed with MS, the other twin has a 31% risk of developing the disease.
+(If MS was strictly hereditary, when one identical twin has MS, the other identical twin would have a 100% risk of getting MS.) The risk for twins who are not identical is five percent – similar to that of other siblings.

 Another factor linked to MS is cigarette smoking.
 Women who smoke are 1.6 times more likely to develop MS than women who are non-smokers.
 Individuals with MS who smoke also appear to be at a much greater risk of experiencing a more rapid progression of their disease.